reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 *Note*: Array indexes are mapped to `.<index>`, therefore there is no difference between between paths for an array index, and a json object using a number as a property.
 This may generate some unexpected results when using `--select` if you use numbers as properties in you Cumulocity data.

-Entering explicit values is not very convenient, especially when some fragments can be very long), that's why the `select` parameter also supports usage of the wildcard characters `?` and `*` and the globstar `**`.
+Entering explicit values is not very convenient, especially when some fragments can be very long, that's why the `select` parameter also supports usage of the following wildcard characters:

-The following wildcard characters are supported:

 * `?` matches a single character not including the path delimiter `.`
 * `*` matches zero or more characters not including the path delimiter `.`